 Sing songs regularly Sing songs with a small Good repertoire: SINGING with a pitch range of pitch range (eg. Rain, Little Sally Saucer do-so with increasing rain, go away), pitching Trad.Star Light, Star Bright control. accurately.
 Trad.
-Hey Hey Look at Me Trad.
+Hey Hey Look at Me - Trad.
 Rain Rain Go Away Know the meaning of Trad.
-Acka Backa dynamics (loud/quiet) Voicelinks: The King is in the Castle and be able to Young Voiceworks: Ebeneezer Sneezer demonstrate these Trad.Oats and Beans and Barkey Grow when singing by Singing Sherlock 1: Teddy Bear Rock n Roll responding to a. the Trad.Oliver Cromwell leader's directions and Trad.
-Lovely Joan b. visual symbols (eg. Trad.
-Searching for Lambs Crescendo, Voicelinks: Fireworks descrescendo, pause) Trad.Bangladesh: Hatti-ma tim tim (An Imaginary Bird) Trad.
-Bangladesh: Charti Kula Beng (Four Fat Frogs) Trad.
+Acka Backa dynamics (loud/quiet) Voicelinks: The King is in the Castle and be able to Young Voiceworks: Ebeneezer Sneezer demonstrate these Trad.
+Oats and Beans and Barkey Gro when singing by Singing Sherlock 1: Teddy Bear Rock n Roll responding to a. the Trad.Oliver Cromwell leader's directions and Trad.
+Lovely Joan

+Frogs) Trad.
+Australia: I Got Kicked by a Kangaroo b. visual symbols (eg. Crescendo, descrescendo, pause) Trad.
 Australia: I Got Kicked by a Kangaroo Trad.
-America: Built My Lady a Fine Brick House
+America: Built My Lady a Fine Brick House -- -- -- -- --

-Sing Up: Paintbox (As Year 1) Many aspects of good singing and good singing teaching are processes that will develop slowly over time.
-The following principles should be kept in mind as pupils develop their vocal potential through the key stages: Warm ups will help pupils use their voices safely.
-Examples can include vocalising, sirening and simple scales, as well as games to energise the pupils.
-Breathing.
-Increasing control of airflow will help pupils to sing longer phrases, adjust dynamics, improve tuning and phrase melodies expressively.
-Posture.
+(As Year 1)

+Many aspects of good singing and good singing teaching are processes that will develop slowly over time.
+The following principles should be kept in mind as pupils develop their vocal potential through the key stages:

+- Warm ups will help pupils use their voices safely.
+Examples can include vocalising, sirening and simple scales, as well as games to energise the pupils. - Breathing.
+Increasing control of airflow will help pupils to sing longer phrases, adjust dynamics, improve tuning and phrase melodies expressively. - Posture.
 A relaxed but stable stance (soft knees) sets the body up to produce an unforced but well-focussed sound.
-Pupils, especially younger pupils, will often want to move to music and this helps to facilitate this.
-Dynamics.
+Pupils, especially younger pupils, will often want to move to music and this helps to facilitate this. - Dynamics.
 When appropriate, class singing should include a dynamic range as a key expressive tool.
-Confident singing will often be loud but need not tip over into shouting.
-Phrasing gives shape to melodic lines.
-Through small dynamic changes, it helps emphasise important syllables and create musical interest in the melody.
-Context.
-Music ca meaning of any wo n often be brought to life b ords.
-Ip before singing, staying l , , n which it was written, or by discussing the articularly when there is lots of singing to do, 2 enriched by developing a s music they are listening to 2 erstanding of the stories, origins, traditions, history
+Confident singing will often be loud but need not tip over into shouting. - Phrasing gives shape to melodic lines.
+Through small dynamic changes, it helps emphasise important syllables and create musical interest in the melody. - Context.
+Music can often be brought to life by considering the context in which it was written, or by discussing the meaning of any words.